 Dog Bite Statistics by Breed

-According to the Centers for Disease Control and Prevention over 4 million people suffer dog bites each year, sending more than 350,000 people to the hospital.
-On average, about 31 people are killed each year by dog bites.
+According to the Centers for Disease Control and Prevention over 4.5 million people suffer dog bites each year, sending an estimated 800,000 people each year must seek medical attention after a bite.
+On average, about 43 people are killed each year by dog bites.

-Children are most at risk, with the highest number of dog bites occurring in children between the ages of 5 and 9.
+Children are most at risk.
+In fact 29.4% of fatal dog attacks involved a victim between the ages of one and four.

 Although many owners of dangerous dogs will never admit it, there are some dog breeds that are more likely to bite than others and consistently show a propensity to attack strangers and even turn on their owners.
 Of course, even the most innately friendly dog may bite when provoked or abused.